aristanetworks/anta/README.md

 In addition you have also some useful scripts to help around testing:

-- Clear counters on devices (`clear-counters.py`)
+- `clear-counters.py` to clear counters on devices
-- Clear the list of MAC addresses which are blacklisted in EVPN (`clear-counters.py`)
+- `clear-counters.py` to clear the list of MAC addresses which are blacklisted in EVPN
-- Build inventory for scripts from Arista Cloudvision (CVP) (`create-devices-inventory-from-cvp.py`)
+- `create-devices-inventory-from-cvp.py`: Build inventory for scripts from Arista Cloudvision (CVP)

 > Most of these scripts use eAPI (EOS API).
 You can find examples of EOS automation with eAPI in this [repository](https://github.com/arista-netdevops-community/arista_eos_automation_with_eAPI).

-# Requirements and installation
+# Installation

 The easiest way to intall ANTA package is to run Python (`>=3.7`) and its pip package to install: